CopterExpress/clover/docs/en/simulation_vm.md

     ![vmware-netcfg interface](../assets/simulation_setup_vm/09_netcfg.png)

     Select `vmnet0` in the networks list, set it to *Bridged*, and choose the adapter you are planning to use to connect to drone in the drop-down menu.

+### Configuring virtual machine in the VirtualBox environment